 - Moisturiser (with SPF) – Make sure your face moisturiser also has sunscreen

-- Sunscreen – Pack more sunscreen – at least SPF50+ – to cover your exposed areas when travelling
+- Sunscreen – Pack plenty of sunscreen – at least SPF50+ – as it’s expensive in East Africa

 - Face wipes – It’s nice to wipe off the dust at the end of each day